 At the station, as the Chief read off the information, Martha’s eyes flew wide, and a small tear slipped from her eyes.
 Oh, no!
 Not my Peter! she thought to herself.
 Aloud she replied, “Will do, sir.
 May take a while for the long-distance information.”

 “Well, it’s not like he’s going anywhere soon, Martha,” Chief Wilkerson said with a chuckle, the first laugh he’d had since this whole ordeal had begun.

-Back at the hideout, Steve Wright began feeling almost giddy as he reached for the phone.
+Back at the hideout, Steve Wright began to feel almost giddy as he reached for the phone.
 Just as he was about to pick up the receiver, however, the phone began to ring.
-Momentarily shocked, he paused for a moment before picking it up and answering, “Hello?”
+Momentarily startled, he paused for a moment before picking it up and answering, “Hello?”

 “Steve?” a soft voice said on the other side.
 “It’s me, Martha.
 I just heard about Peter.”

 Unable to hold himself back as a feeling of great relief washed over him, Steve interrupted her.
 “Martha, you’ve got to help me!
 I don’t know how I’m going to get Peter and Jake free, and–”